darrenldl/ocaml-SeqBox/README.md

 Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)

 ## Notes
-~~CRC-CCITT implementation is translated from libcrc (https://github.com/lammertb/libcrc) using a copy retrieved on 2017-06-27~~
-  - ~~See License section for details on licensing~~

 CRC-CCITT is currently implemented via FFI and links to the static object files compiled from libcrc (https://github.com/lammertb/libcrc)
   - See crcccitt_wrap.ml, crcccitt_wrap.mli for the FFI bindings
   - See crcccitt.c, checksum.h for libcrc source used(crcccitt.c is slightly modified, modification is under same license used by libcrc)